TheWaySheGoes/cv-maker-app/README.md

-# CV maker Web app
+# CV-maker Web App
-This is a simple implementation of the Node.js/React frameworks for creating a CV in the browser.
+This is a simple implementation of the Node.js/React + Redux frameworks for creating a CV in the browser.
 User has to enter information in the form and the CV is going to be generated.
 From there it can be printed out via browser.